This is the ultimate guide to LIMS software.

 Without any further ado, let’s get started.

-What does LIMS mean and what is LIMS used for?
+What does LIMS mean and what is LIMS software used for?

 LIMS stands for Laboratory Information Management System.
 It is a type of software used in labs in various industries to improve productivity and efficiency by automating processes and tracking all data associated with the sample life-cycle and related data such as test results, inventory, instrumentation, personnel, reporting, and process workflow automation.